cca/cca_invenio/notes/run.md

 ## Local Rebuild

-To reset the local instance, run `invenio-cli services destroy`, then redo the setup steps in [the readme](../readme.md).
-If you do not destroy the services, the next time you go to set them up you'll get an error.
+To reset the local instance, run `invenio-cli destroy`, then redo the setup steps in [the readme](../readme.md).
+If we do not destroy the services, the next time we set up we get an error.

 ## CLI Usage